Six Degrees of Separation (play): Background

 The play was inspired by the real-life story of David Hampton, a con man and robber who managed to convince a number of people in the 1980s that he was the son of actor Sidney Poitier.
 The writer John Guare was a friend of Inger McCabe Elliott and her husband Osborn Elliott.
 In October 1983 Hampton came to the Elliotts' New York apartment and they allowed him to spend the night.
 The next morning Inger Elliott found Hampton in bed with another man and later called the police.
 The Elliotts told Guare about the story and it inspired him to write the play years later.

-After the play became a dramatic and financial success, Hampton was tried and acquitted for harassment of Guare; he felt he was due a share of the profits that he ultimately never received.
+Hampton was tried and acquitted for harassment of Guare after the play became a critical and financial success; he felt that, as the real life protagonist of the story, he was due a share of the profits that he ultimately never received.

 A strong influence on the play is the novel The Catcher in the Rye by J. D. Salinger.
 There are some very overt references to it, as when the protagonist explains the thesis paper he has just written on The Catcher in The Rye to the family who takes him in for the night.
 There are also more subtle allusions made both in the script and in the cinematography of the film version, such as when various characters begin to take on Holden Caulfield-esque characteristics and attitudes.